UL-FRI-NLP-Course-2022-23/nlp-course-neznaniletecipredmet/README.md

 TODO: Add env setup for coreference and possibly visualization and evaluation

 ## Component usage
+This section describes the general pipeline and structure of our repo.
+Before this make shur that the environment is set up.

 ### Name entity recognition
 To use the ner pipeline for stories we can follow the example in `calculate_ner.py`.
 We first need to initialize the classla model (the easiest way to do that is just to construct a pipeline that includes processor tokenizer, ner, pos and lemma).
 After that we need to have a txt file of all predefined characters to search for (can be located in `src/resources/characters.txt`).
 We then input all those values into find_all_entities function (located in `src/name_entity_recognition.py`).
 The output of the function is a dictionary which has characters for keys and a list of tuples that represent occurrences of those entities in the text as values.